MirrorNetworking/Mirror/docs/Sync/index.md

 We also raised the limit from 32 SyncVars to 64 per NetworkBehavior.

+A SyncList can only be of the following type

+-   Basic type (byte, int, float, string, UInt64, etc)

+-   Built-in Unity math type (Vector3, Quaternion, etc)

+-   NetworkIdentity

+-   NetworkInstanceId

+-   NetworkHash128

+-   GameObject with a NetworkIdentity component attached.

 ## Usage

 Don't modify them in Awake, use OnStartServer or Start.
 SyncListStructs use Structs.
 C\# structs are value types, just like int, float, Vector3 etc. You can't do synclist.value = newvalue; You have to copy the element, assign the new value, assign the new element to the synclist.
 You can use hooks like this: